-Many of the labels for each descriptive element are self-explanatory.
-Others are a bit unusual, or else what is intended by them in this context is far less intuitive.
-The following list outlines what is meant by these unusual labels/paragraphs and the descriptive information that they are intended to contain.
+Many of the labels for the descriptive elements are self-explanatory.
+Others may seem ambiguous or even involve unfamiliar specialized terminology.
+The following list outlines what is meant by these labels and the descriptive information that they are intended to contain.

 Other Title(s): Refers to the various titles that might appear both within a manuscript and in standard reference works.
 Varying titles within the manuscript could be found in the preface, in the colophon, in quire signatures, on the spine, on the foreedge of the text block, etc.

 Incipit: Refers to the opening words of the text, the choice of which may allude to the subject matter of the composition, and in Islamic manuscripts most often beginning with the بسملة, followed by the حمدلة or تسبيح.
 Here we are interested in transcribing the words following the بسملة.

 Explicit: Refers to the final words of the composition proper.
 Here we are interested in transcribing these final words just before the beginning colophon.
 Also known as desinit.

 Colophon: Refers to the final words at the end of the text, occasionally set off in form, size, script or even language from the main text.
 A manuscript may have no colophon or multiple colophons (e.g., one for each volume in a multi-volume work or each corresponding to one of several works appearing in a single codex).
 Here we are interested in noting whether a colophon is scribal or authorial and its form/shape and language, along with transcribing it.